 During the procedure

-A sentinel lymph node biopsy is often done on an outpatient basis, meaning you can leave the hospital after the procedure.
-In some instances, you may need to stay overnight.
-This is how a sentinel lymph node biopsy is usually done:
+You usually will have a sentinel lymph node biopsy done as an outpatient.
+This means you go home the same day.
+In some cases, you may need to stay overnight.
+The procedure often takes about 30 to 60 minutes.
+This is how the biopsy is often done:

-You may receive local or general anesthesia.
+You may get local or general anesthesia.

 After the procedure